mendix/docs/content/partners/sap/use-sap-odata-model-creator.md

 SAP data models reflect an OData service from SAP back-end systems like SAP Business Suite (SAP ERP 6.0), SAP S/4HANA, and SAP S/4HANA Cloud.
 OData services are exposed via SAP Gateway and are described in a `$metadata` file, which describes all the entities, relationships, and functions that are exposed for that service.

 Handcrafting a Mendix domain model for these OData services would be a lot of work.
-The SAP OData Model Creator automates this process by creating a Mendix module for the selected service containing the Mendix domain model which can be imported in your project.
+The OData Model Creator for SAP solutions automates this process by creating a Mendix module for the selected service containing the Mendix domain model which can be imported in your project.
 The data model also contains additional information such as the URL of the exposed endpoint, a list of collections in the service, and a list of functions provided by the service.

 There are four ways to create the data model: